Justice Dickinson bids farewell to Supreme Court, gets ready to lead Child Protection Services

 Michael Memorial Baptist Church Pastor Rev. Tony Karnes, who started Rescue 100, gave the benediction at the ceremony for Justice Dickinson on Wednesday.
 “Thank you for being willing to take on this task to protect our children,” he said.

 Chief Justice Bill Waller Jr. said that Dickinson’s goal when he joined the court was to improve public trust and confidence in the judiciary, and he has done that.
 He authored 347 majority opinions.
 He worked to create plain language court rules.
 He pushed to increase funding for civil legal services.
 He founded the Access to Justice Commission, which works to improve civil access to the courts for the poor.
+“His greatest legacy, I believe, is Access to Justice,” Chief Justice Waller said.
+“Our system of justice must be accessible to everyone, regardless of their economic status.”

 Justice Jim Kitchens presented Dickinson with an engraved plaque from the court, in appreciation of his public service.
 Justice Kitchens said he tried to talk Dickinson out of leaving the court.
 “Suffice it to say that I’ve never known anyone who was possessed of higher integrity or grater intellectual honesty than Jess Dickinson,” he said.